Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Meet Tom aged 17Day 4

-1. Physiotherapy and massage – which has helped with the stiffness, flexibility and pain and maintains existing range of movement
+1. Physiotherapy and massage – which has helped with the stiffness, flexibility, and pain and maintains the existing range of movement.

 Tom will eventually leave home and probably will have a family of his own.
 When Tom has his own house he will struggle with the everyday tasks that his parents currently take care of.
-Such as household chores like peeling and chopping vegetables, laundry, taking out the rubbish.
-Doing DIY/decorating, cleaning windows and doing the gardening.
+Such as household chores like peeling and chopping vegetables, laundry, and taking out the rubbish.
+Doing DIY/decorating, cleaning windows, and gardening.

-He will need an automatic car and adaptations in order to drive without relying upon his left arm.
+He will need an automatic car and adaptations to drive without relying upon his left arm.

 Tom’s career choices are more limited and over his lifetime.
 Although he hopes to go into more professional type work he will be limited even in this by the pain he experiences when using a computer and carrying a bag and it will be important that he has a suitable care package in place.

 Research demonstrates that there is a pay gap between the disabled and non-disabled.
 Unfortunately despite anti-discrimination legislation in the workplace – having a disability can place you in a vulnerable position in employment.
-In general terms rates of unemployment are higher for those with disabilities.
-Tom might have to retire earlier than normal due to degenerative change.
+In general terms, rates of unemployment are higher for those with disabilities.
+Tom might have to retire earlier than normal due to degenerative changes.

 Tom’s parents brought a legal claim for compensation on his behalf and the hospital where he was born admitted that his brachial plexus injury was caused by the negligence and should not have occurred.
-The damages which Tom has been awarded is to compensate him for the physical, psychological, and financial cost which he has and will continue to suffer, to support and enable him to enjoy an independent and normal life.
+The damages that Tom has been awarded are to compensate him for the physical, psychological, and financial cost that he has and will continue to suffer, to support and enable him to enjoy an independent and normal life.

 How can I get help?